-Our Religious Education program is a non-dogmatic, non-creedal faith.
-We are guided by our seven principles and draw from a list of six sources.
-We teach our young people that their beliefs should make sense in their minds and feel right in their hearts.
+Unitarian Universalism is a non-dogmatic, non-creedal faith.
+In our Religious Education program for children and teens, we teach our young people that their beliefs should make sense in their minds and feel right in their hearts.
 The key components in our religious education program for children and youth are respect, community, ritual, stories, social justice and service.

 - We believe that each and every person is important.

 - We believe that all people should be treated fairly and kindly.

 - We believe that we should accept one another and keep on learning together.

 - We believe that each person must be free to search for what is true and right in life.